aneetdutta/CrossLink_CCS/README.md

 ## Running other configs used in the paper

 There are also a set of other configs that we ran, evaluated, and generated figured from for the paper.
+The simulation includes randomness in user mobility, device transmissions, identifier rotations, and localization noise added to sniffer observations.
+Regenerating these inputs may result in slight variations from the figures produced in the paper.
+However, this variations does not change the main claims produced in the paper.
 They are listed below:

 | Paper reference | Description | Command | Output |
 |---|---|---|---|